1NF1N18Y/smartloopfix/contrib/linearize/README.md

 the same data no matter which byte format is chosen.

 The `linearize-hashes` script requires a connection, local or remote, to a JSON-RPC server.
-Running `smartloopaid` or `smartloopai-qt -server` will be sufficient.
+Running `halfyd` or `halfy-qt -server` will be sufficient.

 ## Step 2: Copy local block data